mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 to Certificate Transparency.
 First, our motivations are drawn from the same conclusions regarding the danger of central trust models.
 Second, like
 {{CT}}, we build over distributing trust assumptions to secure the system.
-However, our design offer stronger properties and get rid of the requirement to have independant monitoring entities which have the resource to continously monitor the {{CT}} log in behalf of certificate owners.
+However, our design offers stronger properties and gets rid of the requirement to have independant monitoring entities which hold the resource endowment to continously monitor the {{CT}} log in behalf of certificate owners.
 Indeed our design offers the independant developers to check for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in {{CT}}'s design), offers Secure human-readable names for plugins to the system that unambiguously authentify them and Non-equivocation from rogue plugin validators.
 Our design allows to be more resilient to failure, by offering to optionnaly trust various validators within the logic formula in case of failure to provide service.
 That is, for example, a PQUIC peer may ask to provide a proof bound to either one of several plugin validators (or any combinaison of them).
 The detail of the design, including performance performance considerations and security proofs are available in {{PQUIC}}.

+## Privacy

+In the central authority paradigm, there is no Privacy.
+That is, the PQUIC server can set arbitrary plugins to the PQUIC stack of any user as long as they provide a valid signature to them.

+In the Plugin Transparency model, Privacy MAY be achieved under careful treatment.
+One solution is to remove the notion of supported plugins within the transport parameters, remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
+Within the default policy, at least one plugin validator MUST be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting extracting design built-in to the plugin.
+Moreover, the validator MAY require open-source availability and public knowledge of the pseudo-identity of its developer.
+To avoid leaking information to the nework, the injection of a set of plugins (while bing encrypted) SHOULD be indistinguishable from any other set of plugins.

 ## System Security